AckerlyXu/heima/articles/media-services/media-services-cenc-with-multidrm-access-control.md

 ---
-title: CENC with Multi-DRM and Access Control: A Reference Design and Implementation on Azure and Azure Media Services | Azure
+title: 'CENC with Multi-DRM and Access Control: A Reference Design and Implementation on Azure and Azure Media Services | Microsoft Docs'
 description: Learn about how to licensing the Microsoft® Smooth Streaming Client Porting Kit.
 services: media-services
 documentationcenter: ''